The Western Irrigation Network has been approved for construction.

 - offering the best value solution to manage recycled water volumes for Greater Western Water’s customers.

 - WIN is jointly funded through the National Water Infrastructure Development Fund.

 What is WIN?

-The Western Irrigation Network (WIN) is a $116 million project jointly funded by the Australian Government, Western Water and the private agribusinesses who will become the network’s foundation customers.
+The Western Irrigation Network (WIN) is a $116 million project jointly funded by the Australian Government, Greater Western Water and the private agribusinesses who will become the network’s foundation customers.

 The network will connect dryland farmers in the Parwan-Balliang area, near Bacchus Marsh, with a guaranteed supply of Class C recycled water suitable for irrigation farming in 2022.